 What are the pros/cons of working in Saint Louis?
 (Maybe compare it to other places you have been)

 I’ve lived in the St. Louis area my whole life so being able to get this experience close to home was definitely a great plus.
 Overall St. Louis is a great place and can be very fun after work and on the weekends.
-I can’t really compare St. Louis to anywhere else as it is the only place I have worked so far.
+I can’t really compare St. Louis to anywhere else as it is the only area I have worked in so far.

 What were your living arrangements during co-op?
 This question is especially important for those that are not from St. Louis.